-Do you have trouble with your stencils bleeding when you are making wood signs?
+Do you have trouble with your stencils for wood bleeding when you are making DIY wood signs?
 You try your darnest to do multiple light coats of paint brushing away from the stencil edges, but there is still paint bleeding underneath your stencils, right?!
 It’s even worse when you are a using a rough, reclaimed wood – like pallet boards.

 You cut the stencil out with your Cameo.
 I always use the adhesive shelf liner (aka contact paper) from the Dollar Tree.
 Then you put it on the wood….you push real hard to make sure it’s adhered and you go to town painting.
 You can try light coats.
+You can try letting the brush pounce on top of the stencil.
 You can try brushing away from the stencil edge.
 But I bet that you’ll still have bleeding under your stencils.
 Will you just look at how bad this one was!?

 This was on a piece unsanded scrap pallet wood.
 I used the exact same type of wood for the 2nd sign when I use the sign making hack.